Updated on

 1. Assess for cardiovascular status.

 The most prevalent cardiac arrhythmia is atrial fibrillation.
 AFib places the patient at risk for stroke or heart attack.
-Assess for a history of coronary artery disease.
+Assess for a potential causes of atrial fibrillation by taking a detailed patient history.

 2. Monitor the patient’s blood pressure and pulse.